Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Safety Verification of Ground Robot Motion

 \begin{model}[htb] \end{model}

-\rref{model:dynamicwindowstatic} represents the common controller-plant model: it repeatedly executes the robot control choices followed by dynamics, cf. \eqref{eq:st:0}.
-The continuous dynamics of the robot as presented in \rref{sec:dynmodel} above are defined in \eqref{eq:st:4-1}--\eqref{eq:st:4-5} of \rref{model:dynamicwindowstatic}.
-The rest describes the discrete control.
-For the sake of clarity we restrict the study to circular trajectories with non-zero radius (that is $r_c \neq 0$ so that the robot is not spinning on the spot), where straight-line trajectories correspond to infinite $r_c$.
-The sign of the radius signifies if the robot follows the curve in clockwise ($r_c < 0$) or in counter-clockwise direction ($r_c > 0$).
-Since $r_c \neq 0$, the condition $\D{(r_c \omega_r)}=a_r$ can be rewritten as $\D{\omega_r}=\tfrac{a_r}{r_c}$.

-The robot is allowed to brake at all times since the assignment that assigns full braking to $a_r$ in \eqref{eq:st:2-1} has no test.
-If the robot is stopped, it may choose to stay in its current spot without turning, cf. \eqref{eq:st:2-2}.
-Finally, if it is safe to accelerate, the robot may choose a new safe curve in its dynamic window: it chooses maximum acceleration, and any rotational velocity in the bounds, cf. \eqref{eq:st:2-3}.
-This corresponds to testing all possible rotational velocity values at the same time.
-An implementation in an imperative language would use loops to enumerate all possible values and all obstacles and test each pair $(v_r,\omega_r)$ separately \wrt every obstacle, storing the admissible pairs in a data structure (as \eg, in \cite{Taeubig2012}).
+The robot is allowed to brake at all times since the assignment that assigns full braking to $\ar$ in \eqref{eq:robot:2-1} has no test.
+If the robot is stopped (\(\vr=0\)), it may choose to stay in its current spot without turning, cf. \eqref{eq:robot:2-2}.
+Finally, if it is safe to accelerate, which is what formula parameter {\safe} determines, then the robot may choose a new safe curve in its dynamic window.
+That is, it performs action {\drive} (e.g. maximum acceleration) and chooses any rotational velocity in the bounds, cf. \eqref{eq:robot:2-3} and computes the corresponding radius $r$ according to the condition \eqref{eq:robot:3-1}.
+This corresponds to testing all possible rotational velocity values at the same time and choosing some that passes condition {\safe}.
+An implementation in an imperative language would use loops to enumerate all possible values and all obstacles and test each pair $(\vr,\omegar)$ separately \wrt every obstacle, storing the admissible pairs in a data structure (as \eg, in \cite{DBLP:journals/arobots/TaubigFHLMVW12}).